root-project/web/for_developers/doxygen/index.md

 ../../../tutorials/graphs/multipalette.C
 End_Macro
 {% endhighlight %}

+`Begin_Macro` also accept the image file type as option. `"png"` or `"svg"`.
+`"png"` is the default value.
+For example: `Begin_Macro(source, svg)` will show the code of the macro and the image will be is svg format.
+The `"width"` keyword can be added to define the width of the picture in pixel: `"width=400"` will scale a picture to 400 pixel width.
+This allow to define large pictures which can then be scaled down to have a better definition.

 ### Images
 Images should be placed in in directory `documentation/doxygen/images` with the name `<class>_<figurename>.png`.
 They are referenced in the comments with the `\image` doxygen command: